antonaca/implementation-planner/README.md

 ## 🗣️ **Support**

 If you have questions or need support, please submit an Issue in this repository or send an email to [antonaccio@brown.edu](mailto:antonaccio@brown.edu).

+### ©️ Copyright (C) 2025 Cara M. Antonaccio, PhD MSPH
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.